Mod 1 U-Turn: Reference Points and Throttle (Pass 2026)

 Continue reading

-How to go from a fresh CBT certificate to Mod 1 ready: hours of practice needed, choosing a training school, theory test gating and timing.
+From a fresh CBT certificate to Mod 1 ready: hours of practice, choosing a school, theory test gating, bike choice and realistic timeline.

-The Motorcycle Module 1 hazard avoidance manoeuvre at 50 km/h: lane choice, body lean, target fixation pitfalls and how to commit to a smooth swerve.
+Mod 1 hazard avoidance at 32 mph (50 km/h on the test gun) in 2026: lane choice, body lean, target fixation traps and how to commit to a smooth swerve under throttle.